SysAdministrat0r/sysadmin-road-to-geek/README.md

+# 🚀 SYSADMIN-ROAD-TO-GEEK

-Hi, I’m Kirill — currently working in IT support and steadily progressing toward becoming a skilled system administrator.
-I enjoy troubleshooting servers, writing scripts, and learning from real-world challenges along the way.
+Hi, I’m **Kirill** — working in IT support and on my way to becoming a proper sysadmin (yes, the one who fixes servers, writes scripts, and sometimes breaks stuff for real).

 > This repo is my public learning diary, cheat sheet, and a collection of real-world IT stories.
 Everything I study or try out in practice — you’ll find it here.